Get

 You can use the same principle to protect your plants when your dog pees on them.
 Although it isn’t a permanent solution, as you’ll have to do it every time your dog goes to the bathroom, you can prevent immediate damage by hosing down urine spots to dilute them.

 A better solution may be to water your dog rather than your lawn.
-Although it may increase your dog’s need to pee, providing a constant supply of fresh water can dilute their urine, helping prevent damage when they pee outside.
+Although it will increase your dog’s need to pee, providing a constant supply of fresh water can help dilute their urine, helping prevent damage when they pee outside.
 You can also add water to their dry kibble or switch to wet food to keep them hydrated.
+That said, we are talking about healthy hydration levels; nothing extreme, but ensuring your dog is well hydrated is important, especially if their diet is dry kibble.

 2. Train to Pee in Designated Spots